vishwaksen-1/My-mini-Projects/README.md

 - A Rock-Paper-Scissor game written in C++ that can be played on the terminal
 - A CLI tic-tac-toe game with the option to select the intelligence level of the computer
 - A faux piano
+- Ping-Pong Game (Basic and Boring rn, will be improved later)
 -
 - (others coming up)